pyk595/tp/docs/UserGuide.md

 ### Adding a contact: `add`

-Adds a contact to the application.
+When you meet a new potential client and you managed to get their contact information, you can `add` them as a contact in the application.

 * Upon adding a person, a default recently interacted date and description would be automatically generated.
   * The default date would be the day the contact was added, and default description would be "First Interaction".